 Get Answers From An Experienced Attorney.SPEAK TO AN ATTORNEY NOW

 How Long do I Have to File My Case?

 Florida statutes place strict time limits on filing personal injury lawsuits.
 Florida Statutes §95.11(3)(a) generally requires that injury victims file their suits no later than four years from the date of the accidents that led to their injuries.
 However, there are some exceptions to this general statute of limitations, which may give you a shorter or longer period in which to file your lawsuit.

 If you miss this deadline, you may be unable to get compensation for any of your injuries.
 As a result, promptly contacting a personal injury lawyer to get information about your legal rights following an accident can be crucial.

 Venice Personal InjuryYOU CAN TRUST US 800-747-3733

 Who is Responsible for Covering the Costs of My Injuries and Other Losses?

 While you easily can identify responsible parties in some types of cases, other cases are not so straightforward.
 We can help identify the potentially liable parties in your case and investigate all possibilities for getting you compensation for your injuries.

 Persons Who Cause Accidents

 In some cases, the person who causes your accident is the party who is liable for your injuries.
-This could include a driver in the case of a car accident or a person who assaults and injures you.
+This could include a driver in the case of a car accident or truck accident or a person who assaults and injures you, contact our truck accident lawyers today.
 Likewise, a dog owner is generally responsible for the actions of his dog who bites or otherwise attacks you.